mkingopng/NBME_score_clinical_patient_notes/strategy.md

 - consider using AWS for training & optimisation once the script is working
 - need to learn how to use sagemaker/docker to make AWS viable

+## Tokenizer
+-> tokenizer files are generated when the tokenizer is trained on the corpus
+- special_tokens_map.json
+- tokenizer.json

 ## ensemble method
 - looks like 1st place is basically a naive approach. read the code
-- weighted box fusion approach? what is this?
+- 2nd place weighted box fusion approach? what is this?
+- what is the chase bowers approach referred to in 3rd place?
 - don't do the bayesian thing

-## post-processing

 ## LGB for optimising ... something?
 - optimizing the prediction threshold?
+- optimise the ensemble: accelerate the data frame operations using cuDF & LGB????
+- What is the special technique that Giba uses?
+Send podcast to wilson